LEARNAcademy/Echo-2021-Winter-Project/README.md

 **Topics**

 - Talk about errors you encountered in your Lightbulb challenge.
 Show a screen shot of the error message.
-Talk about the steps you went throguh to find your solution.
+Talk about the steps you went through to find your solution.

 - Talk about feedback you left on your code reviews.
 Why did you feel this feedback was important?
 What was your experience in providing feedback?